ferebee/beachcomb/README.md

 ```bash
 brew install exiftool ffmpeg qpdf poppler mupdf-tools ghostscript ocrmypdf
 ```
+Many Python modules are required and must be installed with pip install.

 ## License
 MIT © 2025 Chris Ferebee

 ## Credits & Acknowledgements
-Concept by Chris Ferebee, execution mostly by LLMs.
+Coding by ChatGPT, errors by Chris Ferebee.
 This project is not affiliated with the excellent PhotoRec/TestDisk.
 Mad props to exiftool, which does a lot of the heavy lifting.

 ## Contributing